saltstack/salt/rfcs/0003-api-unification.md

 ## Return Structure Definition
 [returnstruct]: #returnstruct

-Return structure in virtual modules another pitfall, where dynamically replaced module suddenly returns "something else" than usually expected.
+Return structure in virtual modules is another pitfall.
+Dynamically replaced module suddenly renders virtual module to return "something else" than is usually expected.
 This is widely affects API and integration.
+To the only way to avoid this, is to know what kind of platform minion is dealing with.
 In this case integration code usually looks like this (pseudo-code):

 ```
 if this_is_debian {